Stuycs-K/lab11-stuyrim-4-marchesen-berchinm/README.md

 ### Sword Warrior

-Trips on a rock fairly often
+*Trips on a rock fairly often; not the most trained of fighters*

 **Attack**: Slice - deals 4-5 or 8-9 damage (20% crit rate)